BigB00st/learn-pwn/README.md

 The objective in each challenge is causing the executable to print the flag file.

 ## Rules / Tips
+1. The flag must be printed by the exectuable (not debugger), and the executable must not be patched.
-1. Brute force solutions are forbidden.
+2. Brute force solutions are forbidden.
-2. Google is your best friend.
+3. Google is your best friend.
-3. The intended solution is located in each challenge's directory.
-If you find a different solution, feel free to contribute and create a PR.
+4. The intended solution is located in each challenge's directory.
+If you find a different solution, feel free to contribute by creating a PR.
-4. Challenged are not intended to be solved with LD_PRELOAD, except challenge "ld-preload".
+5. Challenged are not intended to be solved with LD_PRELOAD, except challenge "ld-preload".
-5. Feel free to post solutions online.
+6. Feel free to post solutions online.

 ## Recommeneded order of challenges
 1. hex